Home Features FAQ About Create Trip Open App

 Why is planning for different departure cities harder?

 Because the trip no longer has one obvious start.
 Each person has separate flight options, timing tradeoffs, and cost tradeoffs, but the group still needs one shared itinerary.
 The arrival plan affects the stay, the first-day schedule, the budget, and how much friction the group absorbs later.
-Prism is designed to keep those decisions visible together.
+Prism keeps those decisions in the same place.

 What Prism Changes